High Fidelity – Music and Misery

 Having elegantly explained the problem, I will now artfully bring you the solution.
 Repeal child labor laws.
 Instead of allowing these children to watch MTV all day on their personal handheld devices, let’s put them to work.
 Then they would be too tired to be anti-social.
 Who knows?
 Our youth may start listening to wholesome music again.
 Musicians like Starland Vocal Band (“Gonna find my baby, gonna hold her tight/Gonna grab some afternoon delight”), Sheena Easton (“My baby takes the morning train”), and whoever sang “God save the Queen/we mean it, man”).

 While we’re at it.
-We should also repeal minimum wage laws as well.
+We should repeal minimum wage laws as well.
 We could hire a lot more children without those pesky laws.
 Plus, the government has no expertise in this arena.
 No one knows better than me and my business clients what your children are for and how much they’re worth.

 Treacherous Gulp, Esquire – Counsel for Pungent Sound Technical College of Technology